lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - or the Attempts counter has exceeded MAX_ACK_REQUESTS
 - or when at least an All-1 SCHC Fragment has been received and integrity checking of the reassembled SCHC Packet is successful.

-If MIC is used for integrity checking, the MIC computed at the receiver MUST be computed over the reassembled SCHC Packet and over the padding bits that were received in the SCHC Fragment carrying the last tile.
+The MIC computed at the receiver MUST be computed over the reassembled SCHC Packet and over the padding bits that were received in the SCHC Fragment carrying the last tile.

 See {{Fig-ACKonerrorRcv}} for one among several possible examples of a Finite State Machine implementing a receiver behaviour obeying this specification,